avarga1/ML-Calculator/README.md

 # License

 do whatever you please with this, use it to its fullest extent, emplore its limitless powers and go make a difference in the world!

-BUT, under no circumstance can you change the name of num_nums.
+BUT, head my warning bretherine. under no circumstance can you change the name of num_nums.
+Or i will find you, and I will cordially request you change it back. oh and also, please don't sell it on your Etsy store, I wish to maintain my current monopoly.

+With warmest wishes,

+avarga1